-Yesterday, when I received the Cheeson CX-10W for review and I sow the size of the package I knew it would be my shortest review and basically useless to make an unboxing video 🙂
+Yesterday, when I received the Cheerson CX-10W for review and I sow the size of the package I knew it would be my shortest review and basically useless to make an unboxing video 🙂

-Few years ago it seemed unimaginable the FPV flying with such a small multirotor like this Cheerson CX-10W.
+A few years ago it seemed unimaginable the FPV flying with such a small multirotor like this Cheerson CX-10W.
 Now, we don’t even need a physical transmitter to pilot them because they can be controlled with our smartphones.
 Of course, this fact helped to dramatically reduce the overall production costs and a great thing for ecology.

 Cheerson CX-10W quadcopter Review

-I will start my review thanking James from Banggood who offered me this nice toy in order to test it and write my impressions about it.
-Probably many fellows will consider some kind of waste of time to play with such a basic model but I think every model has its own fun.
+I will start my review by thanking James from Banggood who offered me this nice toy in order to test it and write my impressions about it.
+Probably many fellows will consider it some kind of a waste of time to play with such a basic model but I think every model has its own fun.

 Unlike its predecessor, the CX-10W is available in three colors, golden, silver and rose-red.
 I miss some truly flashy colors which makes it more visible and easy to find when it lands in high grass.
-My son was not too happy for the rose-red color but he quickly passed over this issue when he saw that it can be controlled with his tablet.
+My son was not too happy with the rose-red color but he quickly passed over this issue when he saw that it can be controlled with his tablet.

 Cheerson CX-10W review – First impression

 As previously mentioned the CX-10W is packed in a small 85 x 85 x 40 mm cardboard box.
 Besides the tiny aircraft, the package includes one set of spare propellers, a USB charger, and a user manual.
 Yes, there is no transmitter included and you will need a smartphone to pilot this Cheerson WIFI quad.

 The total weight of the aircraft is around 17 g which makes it probably one of the world’s lightest FPV quadcopter.